The moment he shot his friend an awkward glance, I knew the guy had found my axe.

 The axe is quite durable as well.
 Most Gerber blades tend to dull a tad sooner than other products, so if you’re expecting heavy use out of this thing be sure to bring a sharpener with you on the trail just in case.

 Overall, this axe does what it’s supposed to do well.
 Just remember: if you’re securing it to your backpack, make sure the Velcro strap is done up.
 I figure that’s how I lost mine on the trail.
-You can get the Gerber Back Paxe at Campsaver for about $45.
+You can get this hatchet on Amazon for about $39.

-If I actually did lose my Gerber Back Paxe for good, this would be my next choice.
+If I actually did lose my Gerber axe for good, this would be my next choice.
 Well, if I could afford it.

 The folks at Gränsfors Bruks make one mean hatchet.
 Each of these axes is forged by hand.
 Once the smith is 100% satisfied with the product, he stamps the head with his initials next to the company’s crown logo.
 We’re talking primo Swedish craftsmanship here.